rehierl/node-tree-outliner/2-1-extensions/0-0-extensions.md

 > case 4 - when exiting a sectioning node's enter event - (0)

 In addition to case 3, this case will also trigger conflicting statements with regards to the logical location of a section.
-That is, because regardless of what type of section is declared, the conflicting statements then are: (1) the section is, due to the association of the sectioning node, located inside of the to-be-closed sections, and (2) the section is, because of the association
+That is because regardless of what type of section is declared, the conflicting statements then are: (1) the section is, due to the association of the sectioning node, located inside of the to-be-closed sections, and (2) the section is, because of the association